The Beautiful Benefits Of Laughing, And Why You Should Laugh On Purpose Every Day.

 In particular though, laugh on purpose whenever you can, both on your own and with others.
 In doing so you free your spirit to soar and your soul to shine, and you release more joy into the world.

-Find out about Leap Into Your Power Coaching with Caroline Carr - guaranteed to boost your ability to laugh freely and often!
+Find out about Find Your Oomph Coaching with Caroline Carr - guaranteed to boost your ability to laugh freely and often!

 © May 30th 2020 Caroline Carr

 You may also like: Why Smiling Frequently Is Important, Even When You Don't Feel Like It

 After working in the theatre and television for several years, Caroline taught drama, voice and speech in schools and prisons before becoming a life coach and hypnotherapist with a practice in Harley Street.
 Her personal and professional experience led to her developing a passion for teaching others how to find inner strength, confidence, positivity and joy.
 Hence she created Find Your Oomph.
 Caroline is the author of several books on mental health and women's health, and has been featured in the national press and interviewed on radio and TV.